2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/AstuteAF/status/1268125169890938882

-### Police deploy shoot teargas/flashbang grenade into a crowd | June 2nd
+### Police shoot tear gas/flashbang grenade into a crowd | June 2nd

-Police shoot about a dozen teargas or flashbang grenades into a crowd from quite a distance.
+Police shoot about a dozen tear gas or flashbang grenades into a crowd from quite a distance.

+tags: tear-gas, flashbangs, shoot

 id: or-portland-4